 - The non-members of APEEEL1 will be charged 50 euros administration fee for the first semester private lessons inscription, but not for the 2nd semester.

 - Children can only be enrolled to the activity by parents or legal guardians.
 In case of violation of this rule, the child will be withdrawn from the activity and the activity fee will not be refunded.

 - In the case of cancellation of the activity by the organizers, the fees paid in advance will be refunded.

-- Refunds will only be possible within the first two weeks after the start of the 2020/21 activities ( until 20/10/2020 included for the 1st term).
-A fee of EUR 15 will be retained by the organizers to cover administration fees.
+- Refunds will only be possible within the first two weeks after the start of the 2021/22 activities ( until 19/10/2021 included).
+A fee of EUR 30 will be retained by the organizers to cover administration fees.

 - Summer camp refund will only be possible if the cancellation is made 2 weeks before the start of the camp.
 A fee of EUR 30 will be retained by the organizers to cover administration fees.

 - In case of a transfer from one activity to another, a fee of EUR 15 will be retained by the organizers.

 - No refund will be made for occasional absences by pupils or monitors.

 - Lessons can physically take place only in the EE 1 school premises, pupils have to bring their own instrument (except piano).